ceu-lang/ceu/manual/manual.md

 <b>pool</b> I[]    is;      // an unbounded pool of instances of interface "I"
 </code></pre>

+The life of all organisms inside a pool is restricted to the block it is declared.
+When the pool goes out of scope, all organism bodies are aborted.

+See [Dynamic execution](#dynamic-execution) for organisms allocation.

 ### Native symbols

 Native declarations provide additional information about external C symbols.